Lotus birth: Modern practice

 In the 1980s, yoga master and midwife Jeannine Parvati Baker was the main advocate for the practice in the United States.
 The practice spread to Australia by a midwife, Shivam Rachana, founder of the International College of Spiritual Midwifery and author of the book Lotus Birth.
 In the full lotus birth clinical protocol, the umbilical cord, which is attached to the baby's navel and placenta, is not clamped or cut.
 The baby is immediately placed on the mother's belly/chest (depending on the length of the cord) or kept in close proximity to the mother in cases when medically necessary procedures such as resuscitation may be needed.
 In Lotus birth, the placenta is delivered vaginally, often with the maternal informed choice for passive management of third stage of labor, allowing for natural detachment of the placenta within appropriate time allowed for it, with no hormonal injections (such as oxytocin) or via cesarean section.

 Following birth, the placenta is simply put in a bowl or quickly wrapped in absorbent toweling and placed near the mother-baby.
 Caregivers step back to allow for undisturbed maternal-child bonding to occur as the primary event for an hour or more.
 It is only after this initial intense bonding period that the placenta is managed by rinsing, drying, applying preservatives, and positioning it in a way that allows for plentiful air circulation and proximity to the baby.
 The placenta, once ejected from the womb, has no circulation and quickly dies; and within 3–10 days postpartum the umbilical cord dries and detaches from the baby's belly.
 The practice requires the mother and baby to be home bound as they wait for the placenta and umbilical cord to dry, decompose, and separate from the baby.

+In 2015, the American Heart Association and the American Academy of Pediatrics updated neonatal resuscitation guidelines to recommend delaying umbilical cord clamping for 30 to 60 seconds in both term and preterm infants who do not require immediate intervention.
+For term newborns, delayed clamping has been associated with higher hemoglobin levels at birth and improved iron stores during early infancy, which may support development.
+In preterm infants, it may contribute to improved circulatory transition and increased red blood cell volume.
+However, a modest increase in the incidence of neonatal jaundice requiring phototherapy has been reported in term infants, and appropriate monitoring and management are therefore advised.
+However, these recommendations apply to short delays in cord clamping and do not extend to prolonged practices lasting several days.